high oxalate foods list

 Celery Oxalate

 Along with onion and bell peppers, celery is a critical piece of what is known as the “holy trinity” in Cajun cooking.
-Many of the amazing traditional dishes in traditional Louisiana cooking such as etouffee, gumbo and jambalaya all start with sauteeing these ingredients.
+Many of the amazing traditional dishes in traditional Louisiana cooking such as etouffee, gumbo and jambalaya all start with sautéing these ingredients.
 Cooking chopped celery, bell peppers and onion in a little oil or butter to start soups, stews or sauces gives your final dish tons of flavor.
 This can help cut back the amount of salt you need to add!

 Bread Oxalate

 Bread is one of the most common foods people ask about.
 Oxalate content can vary quite a bit depending on the ingredients.
 In general, whole grain bread does have more oxalate compared to white bread.
-However, whole grain bread also contains many healthy things, like fiber.
+However, whole grain bread also contains many healthy nutrients, like fiber.

 The Importance of Fiber